Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 </p>

 * **Action**: Continue to the next code block and run it to download all the meta-data files from the generated dataset.
-This includes JSON files and logs, but does not include images (which will be downloaded later).
+This includes JSON files and logs but does not include images (which will be downloaded later).

 You will see a progress bar while the data downloads: